 For non-technical business leaders, it’s easy to feel held hostage by custom software development companies.

 With just a few questions Jack could have been empowered to make a better decision about which company he should go with.
 Not only that, he could have had much better visibility into the project along the way.

 Use this post as a cheat sheet when evaluating development companies for your next custom software development project to avoid making the wrong decision.
-And for even more detail on how to outsource, see our free eBook on outsourcing software development.

 1. Will I have an ambassador on the team?

 The number one critical success factor on custom software development projects is ensuring there is one individual who is responsible for conveying your vision to the team.
 They are the one person with overall responsibility of making sure what the team delivers is aligned with what you want.

 Depending on the company they may call this role something along the lines of “Team Lead,” “Project Lead,” “Project Owner” or “Product Owner.”

 They key thing you’re looking for here is ensuring that you have one point of contact to talk about what you want.
 They should be in charge of translating your wants, needs and desires – i.e. your vision – to the technical team members throughout the project.